jpmorganchase/.github/profile/README.md

 As a [FINOS](https://finos.org) platinum member we have contributed projects to FINOS such as [Perspective](https://github.com/finos/perspective) (an interactive analytics and data visualization component).
 We are maintainers and contributors in [FINOS Projects](https://landscape.finos.org/), and are a FINOS board member.

 If you are passionate abount open source, join us.
-Our open positions in Global Technology are on our [career site](https://careers.jpmorgan.com/)
+Open positions in Global Technology are on our [career site](https://careers.jpmorgan.com/)